Sumit28022004/Book_notes/README.md

 * Check the details(listed below) and fill them according to your database in (index.js)file. const db = new pg.Client({

-    user: "postgres", /*default on installing postgres SQL*/
+    user: "postgres" /*default on installing postgres SQL*/,
     host: "localhost",
-    database: "book_notes",/*database name*/
+    database: "book_notes"  /*database name*/,
-    password: "",/*password of your database*/
+    password: "" /*password of your database*/,
-    port: 5432,/*port on which your database run*/
+    port: 5432  /*port on which your database run*/,

   });